 After you apply for a postgraduate loan, and it has been approved, the University will be sent your details and you should then be able to register.
 If you are receiving a postgraduate loan you do not need to pay your fees up front you will be able to set up an instalment plan with three instalments.
 If you have any problems with this you should contact the student funding team.

 For students from England, Scotland, Wales and the EU you will need to have registered and had your identity checked in order to receive the funding from your postgraduate student loan.

-If you are studying by distance learning will need to follow the procedure to get an ID card remotely
+If you are studying by distance learning you will need to follow the procedure to get an ID card remotely.

 The funding for students from Northern Ireland is paid as a tuition fee loan and so will not be paid to the student but directly to the University.

 If you are having difficulty applying for your funding please contact the student funding team.

 Other sources of funding